KathituCodes/Formula-1-Australia-Grand-Prix-Prediction/README.md

 ---

 ## 🏎️ Acknowledgments
-A special shoutout to **Mariana Antaya** for the inspiration behind this project!
-This model is a work in progress, and as the **2025 F1 season unfolds**, I’ll continue refining it.
+- A special shoutout to **Mariana Antaya** for the inspiration behind this project!
+Check out her brief explaination on this ML prediction here: https://www.instagram.com/reel/DHP0otKuNly/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==

+- This model is a work in progress, and as the **2025 F1 season unfolds**, I’ll continue refining it.
 Let’s see how well it holds up against real-world race results! 🚀